cocos/cocos-docs/en/editor/extension/install.md

 ## Package extensions

-After writing an extension, if you want to share it with its users, you need to package the extension as a zip archive.
+After writing an extension, if you want to share it with other users, you need to package the extension as a zip archive.

 Let's take the `first-panel` extension as an example, its directory structure is as follows.